a woman with her arm stretched out the window of her SUV driving along the coast

 Getting your first job will be the most difficult, but after that it will only get easier!

 Side Note – unlike Canada, U.S. nurses work straight day shifts or night shifts… very rarely would your schedule rotate between days and nights.
+This is game-changing for burnout!

 Pro Tip – I’m sure you’ve heard it is beneficial to work with multiple recruiters from different companies during the job search phase to “widen your net”, however, for your first contract keep it simple and work with one good recruiter – you already have enough on your plate!

-8. Nail the Interview
+8. Nail Your Travel Nurse Interview

-Once you’ve been submitted to jobs, be prepared for a phone call from a hiring HR employee or a manager.
+Once you’ve been submitted to jobs, be prepared for a phone interview from a hiring HR employee or a manager.
 In my experience, phone interviews have been quite informal, but it is still helpful to prepare.

-9. Sign a Contract
+9. Sign a Travel Nurse Contract

 Once you receive a letter of offer, look over it very carefully before signing.